aarshvir/career-climb-automagic/DASHBOARD_LOGIC_FIXES.md

 - UI components use `normalizePlan()` before any plan checks
 - Plan display names use `getPlanDisplayName()` for consistency
 - No more case sensitivity issues or 'premium' vs 'pro' confusion
+- **All buttons now have proper click handlers and functionality**
+- **Resume management is now fully functional with view, delete, and replace**
+- **Elite plan works correctly with 100 daily applications and 5 CV variants**